-Buchanan does a lot more than just encourage scholarly conversation with this text, she theorizes a great deal on a subject that is not highly discussed within rhetoric scholarship but should be and concludes by offering justification for her text and suggestions for future scholarship on motherhood and its origins, development, rhetorical incarnations, political ramifications and implications (p.
+Buchanan does a lot more than just encourage scholarly conversation with this text.
+She theorizes a great deal on a subject that is not highly discussed within rhetoric scholarship but should be and concludes by offering justification for her text and suggestions for future scholarship on motherhood and its origins, development, rhetorical incarnations, political ramifications, and implications (p.
 124).
 Her success with this text could lead to future study and discourse on the scholarship of women and mothers throughout history.

-While inviting audiences of feminist rhetoric, women and gender studies, archival research, and public memory and discourse to the text of Rhetorics of Motherhood, Lindal Buchanan hopes readers will take many things from this text, but above all they will understand that motherhood has the ability to stir strong emotion (p.
+While inviting audiences of feminist rhetoric, women and gender studies, archival research, and public memory and discourse to the text of Rhetorics of Motherhood, Buchanan hopes readers will take many things from this text, but above all they will understand that motherhood has the ability to stir strong emotion (p.
 116).
-By offering details of her personal life, outside of her scholarship, and making the choice in her acknowledgements to mention her daughter (xxi), Buchanan affords her ethos and an additional lens to the content she delivers.
+By offering details of her personal life, outside of her scholarship, and making the choice in her acknowledgements to mention her daughter (p. xxi), Buchanan affords her ethos and an additional lens to the content she delivers.

 As she offers rhetorical insight in Rhetorics of Motherhood on the expectations and confines of the Woman/Mother continuum through a feminist lens and explores and examines how, when, and why motherhood works to women's (dis)advantage (p.
-5) she presents a purpose for the investigation and inquiry of a new conversation on the separation between women and mothers.
+5), she presents a purpose for the investigation and inquiry of a new conversation on the separation between women and mothers.